LB Planning Commission to take another look at mansionization issue next week

 The floor-area ratio (FAR) is a number calculated on the gross floor area of the building divided by the gross area of the entire lot size.
 For instance, a home that is 6,000 square feet on a 10,000-square-foot lot would have a ratio of .60.

-For homes that are 15,000 square feet or less, the current maximum FAR is .60.
+For lots that are 15,000 square feet or less, the current maximum FAR is .60.
 The staff recommended that it be reduced to a FAR of .50.
-For homes that are larger than 15,000 square feet, the current maximum FAR is .60.
+For lots that are larger than 15,000 square feet, the current maximum FAR is .60.
 The staff recommended a FAR maximum of .40.

 Mark Hungerford, a Planning Bureau staff member, presented his department’s recommendations at the Feb.
 2 meeting.